 The most important goal, for which more than 50 percent of animals in the Netherlands are used, is research regarding the human body and physical and mental diseases in humans.
 For this research, animals are given the disease that researchers want to study and then the animal is usually observed and sometimes potential interventions are tested.
 To make sure animals get these diseases, genetic modification is sometimes used to make sure the animals are born with a specific disease or naturally have a huge chance of developing a certain disease like cancer.
 Pregnant animals can also be treated with injections to make sure their babies won’t be healthy.
 For other health problems, healthy animals are bred and then later injected with a disease or inflicted with wounds or other bodily damage.
 Surgery can be used to damage organs, bones can be broken or skin can be exposed to fire to create burn wounds.

 About 33 percent of animal testing is done to develop medicines and vaccines and to test their safety.
-To test the effect of medicines, animals are given the disease in question by using genetic modification, injecting them with the disease or other ways as explained in the previous paragraph.
-In addition, medicines are also tested for side effects for which healthy animals can also be used.
+To test the effect of medicines, an animal is given the disease in question by using genetic modification, injecting them with the disease or other ways as explained in the previous paragraph.
+Then they are administered the medicine and the reaction is observed and the body later examined.
+In addition, medicines are also tested for side effects for which healthy individuals can also be used.

 Tests for animal purposes